Utah Deaf History and Culture

 Marriage of the Deaf Students

 Deaf history in the United States can be traced back to a Deaf resident named Jonathan Lambert in 1694 on Martha's Vineyard, off the coast of Massachusetts.
-Through marrying among the secluded islanders, the deaf gene was passed down through his generation of descendants (Shapiro, 1994).
-In rural areas, especially in isolated areas of southern Utah, a pattern of hereditary congenital deafness was common due to inbreeding and intermarriage, similar to Martha's Vineyard.
-Furthermore, many Deaf families intermarried, which tended to perpetuate genetic deafness (Roberts, 1994).
+Through marriage among the secluded islanders, the deaf gene was passed down through his generation of descendants (Shapiro, 1994).
+In rural areas, especially in isolated regions of southern Utah, a pattern of hereditary congenital deafness was common due to inbreeding and intermarriage, similar to Martha's Vineyard.
+Furthermore, many Deaf families intermarried, perpetuating genetic deafness (Roberts, 1994).

-In the West Virginia area, some families with deaf genes joined the Church of Jesus Christ of Latter-day Saints early on.
+In the West Virginia area, some families with deaf genes joined The Church of Jesus Christ of Latter-day Saints early on.
 They eventually moved to southern Utah together.
-These families were sent to Utah by President Brigham Young of the Church of Jesus Christ of Latter-day Saints, along with other members of their families.
-They continued to intermarry, with one or two Deaf relatives joining each generation.
-Several of these Deaf children had attended Utah School for the Deaf since its inception.
+President Brigham Young of The Church of Jesus Christ of Latter-day Saints sent these families, along with other members of their families, to Utah.
+They continued intermarrying, with one or two Deaf relatives joining each generation.
+Several of these Deaf children had attended the Utah School for the Deaf since its inception.
 A couple of Deaf people got married.
-The majority of them stayed at home and helped their families (Roberts, 1994).
+Most stayed home and helped their families (Roberts, 1994).

 In Utah, the deaf gene was also passed down through polygamous intermarriage.
 While intermarriage on Martha's Vineyard was declining, it was substantially reduced among Utah families once the students attended the Utah School for the Deaf, where they had the opportunity to meet other Deaf people from all over the state.
-As a result, deaf marriage patterns shifted as a result of socialization at school (Roberts, 1994).
+As a result, deaf marriage patterns shifted due to socialization at school (Roberts, 1994).

-With the expansion of the Utah School for the Deaf, the dynamics of deaf marriage had shifted considerably.
-Prior to the establishment of USD, Deaf students' marriage patterns differed from those of the hearing population.
+With the expansion of the Utah School for the Deaf, the dynamics of deaf marriage shifted considerably.
+Before the establishment of USD, Deaf students' marriage patterns differed from those of the hearing population.
 For example, they got married later than the general public.
-The majority of them were not married, and few Deaf people lived alone.
-They either stayed at home as maiden aunts and uncles to help with the family home or married someone from their local area.
+Most of them were unmarried, and few Deaf people lived alone.
+They either stayed home as maiden aunts and uncles to help with the family home or married someone from their local area.
 Interestingly, most Deaf educators and advocates at the time were opposed to Deaf-Deaf marriage.
 They frequently married hearing spouses to compensate for their deaf genes (Roberts, 1994).

 According to Roberts (1994), over one-third of Deaf people never married before 1890. (p.
 33).
 The following are three possible factors for early students' lack of marriage: